flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/mcdu-menu.md

     Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.

 - NAV B/UP (1R)
+    - The MCDU NAV B/UP allows to link a MCDU to its associated IRS in order to allow the flight crew to monitor the navigation and to be provided with some basic flight planning functions in case of FM 1 + 2 failure.

 !!! attention ""
     Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.